ethereum-optimism/optimism/specs/rollup-node.md

       - `min_l2_timestamp < batch.timestamp < max_l2_timestamp`, i.e. timestamp is within range
       - The batch is the first batch with `batch.timestamp` in this sequencing window, i.e. one batch per L2 block number
+      - The batch only contains sequenced transactions, i.e. it must NOT contain any Deposit-type transactions.

 [random]: https://eips.ethereum.org/EIPS/eip-4399